Armando284/format-logs/README.md

 # Format Logs

-> Simple to use formatting for terminal console logs.
+> Simple and flexible to use formatting for terminal console logs.

 ![examples](assets/examples.png)